Jennie Taylor, MD, MPH

 Specialties: Adult brain tumors, including glioma, glioblastoma, and meningioma

-Dr. Taylor specializes in caring for adult patients with primary brain tumors.
-In addition to clinical care, Dr. Taylor is involved in several active areas of research, including the development and execution of novel treatment strategies, innovative imaging techniques, and comprehensive molecular profiling to improve outcomes for patients with brain tumors.
+Dr. Taylor specializes in caring for adult patients with primary brain tumors, with a particular focus on tumors with mutations in the IDH gene.
+In addition to clinical care, Dr. Taylor is involved in clinical trials investigating novel treatment strategies, innovative imaging techniques, and comprehensive molecular profiling to improve outcomes for patients with brain tumors.

 1997-2001: BS, Randolph-Macon College